crina-pungulescu/quincunx/README.md

 - 533 C.E. – The Rhodian law of jettison (insurance)
 - 1654 – Pascal and Fermat stumble upon probability theory
 - 1889 – Galton's Law of Unreason (interpretation of the quincunx)
-- 1900 – Louis Bachelier's thesis and the birth of "modern finance" (March 29th)
+- 1900 – Louis Bachelier's doctoral thesis defence and the birth of "modern finance" (March 29th)
 - Modern Finance Theory – The CAPM and beyond

 ---